DragonSenses/Curiosity/JavaScript2/1. Document/1.5 Node properties - type, tag, & contents/nodeProperties.md

 As we can see, DOM nodes are regular JavaScript objects.
 They use prototype-based classes for inheritance.

-That’s also easy to see by outputting an element with `console.dir(elem)` in a browser.
+That's also easy to see by outputting an element with `console.dir(elem)` in a browser.
 There in the console you can see `HTMLElement.prototype`, `Element.prototype` and so on.

 ---